tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 <img src="./github-tagline.png" alt="github tagline - where open source communities live" />

-Learning to productively interact with GitHub has been hugely beneficial and resulted in my continued evolution of interacting with and troubleshooting the tools I worked with.
+Learning to productively interact with GitHub has been hugely beneficial in helping to troubleshoot the tools I work with.

 ### README and Wiki

 As I became more comfortable with GitHub I moved beyond "😫 help me Google" and towards reading "the docs" a la [RTFM](http://www.readthefuckingmanual.com/).
-I put "docs" in quotes because, to start, reading the docs for me meant ~~reading~~ skimming a project's README.
-I was familiar with READMEs as a tool for vetting and setting up new dependencies, but learned there's more to them than that.
+I put "docs" in quotes because reading the docs for me usually means ~~reading~~ skimming a project's README.

 In my experience, many libraries will cover both common and more advanced use cases in the README.
 Some will even include sections with warnings or common gotchas.
 Since so many issues are small, end-user (see: me) problems, seeing expected usage and examples is often all that is needed to resolve them.